 This, my friends, will solve your chocolate cravings and your family will LOOOOVE you.

 It has an amazingly deep cocoa flavor and is so rich, that it doesn’t take much to really fill you up!
-Plus, as a bonus, it’s thickened with tapioca starch (also labeled as tapioca flour) and not corn starch, so it’s grain free and a wonderful dessert option for those on gluten free diets!
+Plus, as a bonus, it’s thickened with arrowroot (though you could also use tapioca flour) and not corn starch, so it’s grain free and a wonderful dessert option for those on gluten free diets!

 Old Fashioned Browned Butter Chocolate Pudding

 (or sweetener of choice.
 If you use a liquid sweetener, such as maple syrup, consider adding an additional 1 tsp of tapioca flour)

 - 1.5 Tb arrowroot powder (or 1 Tb. tapioca flour)